gaffer-sh/gaffer-uploader/README.md

 ## Usage with Environment Variables

-Depending on your Github Action trigger, you may need to use different methods to set the `branch` parameter.
+Depending on your GitHub Action trigger, you may need to use different methods to set the `branch` parameter.

 I've found this to be the most reliable way to set the `branch` parameter: